pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- We did not implement any specific rules for code quality, however we made sure to follow good coding practices and we peer-reviewed each other's code in order to ensure readability.
 Good formating is especially important in big projects when several members will go over one's code and will have to easily understand it.
-These practices also ensure consistency along the project. ---
+These practices also ensure consistency along the project.
+Moreover, our code was checked with black, an python auto-formatter which is pep8 compliant---

 ## Version control